dmouscher/nomic/Game_4/rules-s.md

 When a player no longer has a ship that hasnt been sunk, that player has lost the game of battleship.
 Players who have lost can no longer bomb other players.
 When a final player of all active players is alone with floating ships that player gains 10 points.

 Upon conclusion another game of battleship begins.

+## 316

+Whichever active player has the fewest points at the conclusion of the game must, as punishment for their poor performance, craft a self deprecating meme, made identifiable by using a photograph of themselves, or copy of their profile picture.
+The meme must show that the player understands that they lost, and show some level of shame and embarrassment.
+If the player fails to submit the meme within 72 hours of the conclusion of the game, the meme will be made for them by @Lovergirls Precinct, and will be made *Extra Savage*.